saurav09/ChurnPredictionSpark/README.md

 # ChurnPredictionSpark
-Predicts customer churn

-An application to predict customers churn.
+An Apache Spark application to predict customers churn.

-Apache Spark version used - 1.6
+Apache Spark version used - 1.6 </br>
-ML library used - Spark MLlib </br>
+ML library used - Spark MLlib